Every child will leave Witheridge Academy with a solid foundation in musical skills and a love of music.

 Singing is central to music in our school.
 It may be used as a warm-up to start the weekly music lesson or it may be integral to the topic.
-Children are taught singing in a weekly whole school singing assembly, with singing included in other assemblies throughout the week.
-Singing plays an important role in school events throughout the year including Christmas plays, Year 6 productions, Christmas concerts and Easter services.
+Children are taught singing in a weekly whole school singing assembly, with singing occasionally included in other assemblies throughout the week.
+Singing plays an important role in school events throughout the year including Christmas plays, Year 6 productions, Harvest festivals, Christmas concerts and Easter services.

 Additional Instrument teaching

 Children demonstrate their ability in music in a variety of different ways.
 The teacher assesses children’s work in music by making informal judgments as they observe them during lessons.
 Children are also encouraged to make judgments about how they can improve their own work.
-At the end of a unit of work, the teacher makes a summary judgment about the work of each pupil which is recorded and fed into end of year reports.
+At the end of a unit of work, the teacher makes a summary judgment about the work of each pupil which is recorded on Curriculum Maestro and fed into end of year reports.